-The transfer switch permits you to operate your AC accessories by shore power or by generator and prohibits the operation of shore power and generator simultaneously.
+The transfer switch permits you to operate your AC accessories either by shore power or by generator.

 START/STOP SWITCH

 The start/stop switch permits you to start and stop your generator from the cabin.
 Note that there is another start/stop switch on the generator itself.